democracyworks/kehaar/docs/wire-up.md

 prevent noise in the logs if the request comes from `async->fire-and-forget-fn`.

+`wire-up/incoming-service` takes a further optional argument `prefetch-limit`.
+If it's non-nil, the channel's prefetch limit will be set to its value.

 * You want to listen for events on the events exchange.
 (First declare the exchange above, only do that once.)